AccelByte/extend-service-extension-csharp/README.md

 ### Test in Local Development Environment

-The custom function in this sample app can be tested locally using [grpcui](https://github.com/fullstorydev/grpcui).
+The custom function in this sample app can be tested locally using Swagger UI.

 1. Run this `Extend Service Extension` sample app by using the command below.